 When an underground facility is damaged during excavation, facility owners file incident reports with DLI.
-DLI then shall issue a civil penalty to the responsible party.
+The department then shall issue a civil penalty to the responsible party.
 It is important to note that this is a civil penalty rather than a criminal charge.

 Those receiving a civil penalty have the option under the law to dispute the penalty, in writing within 20 days of the date the civil penalty was assessed.
 The Department will not accept any disputes submitted outside of the time allowed.
 It is important to note that the following disputes are not accepted: